Who is this article for?

 Endpoint file events only.
 Cloud and email events do not include a file path.

-Click to view all metadata for the event, including a link to download the file.
-(If the file is available for download, the link appears in the File > Filename section.)
+Click to view all metadata for the event, including a link to download the file contents.
+(If the file contents are available for download, the link appears in the File > Filename section.)

 For in-depth descriptions of all metadata fields, see the Forensic Search event details.